getgrav/grav-learn/pages/17/02.content/10.routing/doc.md

 If you requested a URL `http://mysite.com/something/else` and that was not a valid page, the routes definition would actually serve you the page located at `/blog/focus-and-blur`, assuming it exists.
 This does not actually **redirect** the user to the provided page, it simply displays the page when you request the alias.

+> [!CAUTION]
-!!
-The indentation is key here, without it the route redirect will not work.
+> The indentation is key here, without it the route redirect will not work.

 #### Regex-Based Aliases